 Fredericksburg Family Sentenced for Pandemic Unemployment Insurance Fraud, Mail Theft, and Bank Fraud Schemes

-Jessica D. Aber, U.S. Attorney for the Eastern District of Virginia; Brian Miller, Special Inspector General for Pandemic Recovery (SIGPR); and Wayne A. Jacobs, Special Agent in Charge of the FBI Washington Field Office Criminal Division; made the announcement after sentencing by Senior U.S. District Judge Claude M. Hilton.
+Jessica D. Aber, U.S. Attorney for the Eastern District of Virginia; Wayne A. Jacobs, Special Agent in Charge of the FBI Washington Field Office Criminal Division; Kevin Davis, Fairfax County Chief of Police; Damon E. Wood, Inspector in Charge of the Washington Division of the U.S. Postal Inspection Service; and Troy W. Springer, Acting Special Agent in Charge of the National Capital Regional Office, U.S. Department of Labor, Office of Inspector General, made the announcement after sentencing by U.S. District Judge Anthony J. Trenga.

-Assistant U.S. Attorneys Russell L. Carlberg and Kathleen Robeson prosecuted the case.
+Assistant U.S. Attorneys Kimberly Shartar and Christopher Hood prosecuted the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Eastern District of Virginia.
 Related court documents and information are located on the website of the District Court for the Eastern District of Virginia or on PACER by searching for Case Nos.
-1:23-cr-86 and 1:23-cr-91.
+1:22-cr-191 and 1:22-cr-177.